Minimum Viable Income Calculator

 Annual gross income needed to cover essential expenses

-Calculate minimum annual gross income needed to cover essential monthly expenses after tax.
-Enter housing and food for an instant result.
+Calculate the minimum annual gross income needed to cover essential monthly expenses after tax — the floor, not the comfortable number.

 What this tool does